Spiritual, Moral, Social & Cultural Development (SMSC) and British Values

 Enriching children’s experiences by ….

-PSHE and SEAL supports our children to build healthy relationships, develop resilience and an understanding of rules.
+PSHE supports our children to build healthy relationships, develop resilience and an understanding of rules.
 Children at Heathfield are taught how to have a healthy lifestyle, to be responsible, kind and to take care of the environment.

 PSHE and R.E supports our children to build confidence and take risks with their learning.
 Children at Heathfield continue to build relationships, self- awareness and appreciate the diversity of our school.